Jessie-Tang-Iu/my-cookingmama/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Credits
+This idea is come from my friend, Chloe.
+She has a problem on finding her recipe and feel frustrated when seeing the ingredients but has no idea on how to cook a meal.
+Therefore, this platform is created for people like her, to gather recipes and reduce the time on finding the right recipe.
+Hope that everyone can be their own cook!

+## License:

+This project is open source and available under the [MIT License](LICENSE).